syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img2.jpeg)

-## Set States for each Child Window
+## Set States for each child window

-Docking Manager provides an attached property `State` that helps to set the state of a child windows.
-Since, `Dock` is the default value, initially all the children stay in the Docking Window.
+DockingManager provides an attached property `State` that helps to set the state of a child windows.
+Since `Dock` is the default value, initially all the children as Docking Window.

 To Auto hide the “ToolBox” window, set its `State` property as `AutoHidden`.
 Repeat the same procedure with the `State` value as `Float` and `Document` for “Properties” and “Start Page” windows respectively to make them as Floating Window and Document Window.

-Also, enable the Document Container for the Document view by setting the `UseDocumentContainer` property to `True`.
+Also enable the Document Container for the Document view by setting the `UseDocumentContainer` property to `True`.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager" UseDocumentContainer="True">